tableau/connector-plugin-sdk/docs/run-taco.md

 # Load order and class name collisions

 ## Tableau 2022.2 and above
-If a connector has the same class as a connector that has already been registered, the new connector will be rejected.
-This means that connectors loaded first have precedence when two connectors share the same class nameTableau will load the connector with the highest connector version number (the plugin-version attribute in the connector manifest).
+If a connector has the same class as a connector that has already been registered, Tableau will load the connector with the highest connector version number (the `plugin-version` attribute in the connector manifest).

-If both connectors have the same version, the newer connector will be rejected.
-This means that connectors loaded first have precedence when two connectors share the same class name.
+If both connectors have the same version, connector loaded first will have precedence.
+See the load order below.
 ## Tableau versions older than 2022.2
 If a connector has the same class as a connector that has already been registered, the new connector will be rejected.
 This means that connectors loaded first have precedence when two connectors share the same class name.